dbindel/cs4220-s17/web/syllabus.md

 Your final grade in CS 4220 will be computed from grades on the assignments and exams using the following weights:

+ - Participation: 5%
- - Homework: 4% times 8 homeworks (lowest grade is dropped)
+ - Homework: 5% times 6 homeworks
- - Projects: 6% times 3 projects
+ - Projects: 10% times 3 projects
- - Midterm: 25%
+ - Midterm: 15%
- - Final: 25%
+ - Final: 20%

 ## Course policies

 ### Late work policy

-Homework is due by 11:59 on the due date.
-Resubmissions up to the deadline are safe, but late submissions are not accepted.
-The lowest homework grade will be dropped in computing your final score.
+Unless otherwise stated, all work is due by 11:59 pm on the due date.

-Projects are due at 11:59 on the initial due date.
-Projects that are not submitted on time for peer review may still be submitted for the final deadline; however, they will receive a 10% grade penalty and will not receive the benefit of a review.
-Peer reviews and the final (post-review) version must be submitted on time.
+All homework and projects should be submitted via the course management system (CMS); you are encouraged to submit early versions, since resubmissions up to the deadline are counted without penalty.
+For each assignment, up to three "slip days" are allowed.
+Over the semester, you may use a total of ten slip days.
+You may not use slip days for the take-home midterm.

 ### Collaboration